xiaofandev/simple-voting/README.md

-# Sample Hardhat Project
+# Simple Voting Project

 This project demonstrates a simple voting contract app.
-It comes with a sample contract, a test for that contract.
+It comes with a simple vote contract, and a test for that contract.

 To compile the contract run the command: